How Much Does Damp Proofing Cost?

 What happens if you don't treat damp?

 If you leave damp for too long, it can eventually rot and can cause a lot of structural damage to your property.
-This is why damp proofing is so important.
+This is why a damp course is so important.
 Any damp patches should be taken care of as soon as possible.

 When a property is built, it is usually constructed with a preventative damp proof course built into the walls.